Safe Sex – How To Have Safe Sex

 - make sure you communicate with your partner your needs, and desires

-- make sure you sex somewhere you feel safe and comfortable
+- make sure you have sex somewhere you feel safe and comfortable

 - make sure you only have sex for you not anyone else.